 How Much Does Illinois's Teacher Pension Plan Cost?

 As they work, teachers and their employers must contribute into the plan.
 Those contribution rates are set by the state legislature and can change year-to-year.
 In 2018, teachers contirbuted 9.81 percent of their salary to the pension fund, while the state contributed 30.86 percent.
 In total, 40.67 percent of teacher salary was spent on Illinois's teacher pension fund.
 However, not all of that investment goes toward benefits.
 While the full 9.81 percent of salary contirbuted by individual teachers is for benefits, the state contributes only 8.27 percent.
 The remaining 22.59 percent state contribution is to pay down the pension fund's debt.

 Finally, in Illinois, as with most states, teacher pensions are not portable.
-This means that if a teacher leaves Illinois TRS, he or she can’t take her benefits with her, even if she continues working in the teaching profession.
-As a result, someone who leaves teaching or who moves across state lines might have two pensions, but the sum of those two pensions is likely to be worth less than if she remained in one system for her entire career.
+This means that if a teacher leaves Illinois TRS, they can’t take teeir benefits with them, even if they continue working in the teaching profession.
+As a result, someone who leaves teaching or who moves across state lines might have two pensions, but the sum of those two pensions is likely to be worth less than if they remained in one system for their entire career.
 In other words, the lack of benefit portability will hurt the long-term retirement savings of any educator who leaves teaching altogether or who crosses state lines to work in another state.

 As with most state pension funds, Illinois’s teacher retirement system provides the greatest benefits to teachers who stay the longest, while leaving everyone else with inadequate benefits.
 With that in mind, new and current teachers in Illinois should think carefully about their career plans and how they interact with the state's retirement plan.